Updated: Feb 11

 I don’t see it as a syndrome

-I am Dr. Frank Gaskill, a licensed psychologist and co-founder of Southeast Psych.
-We are one of the largest group practices in the United States based out of Charlotte, North Carolina.
-I have been practicing for nearly 20 years.
+I am Dr. Frank Gaskill, a licensed psychologist and founder of Fatcatpsych.com.
+I have been practicing for nearly 30 years.

 As a child psychologist, my bread and butter has been helping parents manage defiant kids and improving the parents’ ability to be warm and authoritative.
 However, the majority of my work falls within the realm of the autism spectrum and more specifically Asperger’s.
 In a typical week I will see 25 clients (individually or family based) for 45 minute sessions.
 I will also conduct five or six social skills groups per week with anywhere from 8 to 14 kids per group.
 During summer and winter breaks, social skills and gaming camps are also offered.
 At least 75% of my practice is focused upon the Autism spectrum in a variety of modalities including groups, parent support groups, individual/family sessions, camps, and social get-togethers or social outings.